redradix/redukers/README.md

 A [reducer](https://redux.js.org/basics/reducers) creator and a set of [selectors](https://daveceddia.com/redux-selectors/) to access its internal state.
-THe created reducer reacts to actions matching the configured `Pattern`s (see below).
+The created reducer reacts to actions matching the configured `Pattern`s (see below).

 Redukers are very minimal, and intended to handle a small slice of state (a